samfranklinm/PDF_TTS_Reader/README.md

 - Python 3.5 or higher
 - The necessary Python libraries (listed above)
-- A PDF file to convert
+- A PDF file to read

 ## License
 Please see `license.md` for details.